VladimirSiv/VladimirSiv.github.io/_posts/2022-05-04-sagemaker-serverless-inference-byoc.md

 ---
 title: "SageMaker Serverless Inference using BYOC"
 page_title: "SageMaker Serverless Inference using BYOC"
-excerpt: "Methods of deploying custom models inside Docker images using the SageMaker and serverless inference"
+excerpt: "Discover techniques for deploying custom models within Docker images using SageMaker and serverless inference.
+Explore the functionalities and benefits of each approach.
+Learn how to efficiently deploy your models for scalable and efficient inference."
 date: May 4, 2022
 toc: true
 toc_label: "Content"